stackrox/operator-index/README.md

 1. Add bundle image.
    1. Find entries with `schema: olm.bundle` towards the end of the file.
    2. Add a new entry for your bundle image.
-      It should look something looking like this, for example:
+      It should look something like this:
       ```yaml
       - schema: olm.bundle
         # 4.7.9